Mirza Hameedullah Beg: Early life and education

 Born into a Deccani Muslim family, his father Mirza Samiullah Beg was the Chief Justice of Hyderabad State, making him an important figure in Hyderabad state affairs.

-He was the real uncle of internationally acclaimed beautician Shahnaz Husain.
+His brother Mirza Nasirullah Beg served as chief justice of Allahabad High Court in 1966.
+He was the uncle of internationally acclaimed beautician Shahnaz Husain.

 As was the case with many children of aristocracy in Hyderabad at the time, Mirza Hameedullah Beg attended St. George's Grammar School, where he earned a gold medal for securing first position in Senior Cambridge H.S.L.C.
 Examination.

 As India was still under heavy British influence, it was common for wealthy Indians to receive higher education in England, particularly when studying law.
 Thus, M.H.
 Beg joined the renowned Trinity College and Cambridge University in 1931, and earned Honours in Archaeological and Anthropological and Historical Triposes.
 He studied law, economics and politics at the London School of Economics.
 He joined the bar through the Honourable Society of Lincoln's Inn.
 He was called to the Bar in England in 1941.